Akash8585/builderbridge/README.md

 - Applies the change in an **atomic transaction**
 - Records the result in the **activity log**

-A normal chatbot stops at an answer.
-BuilderBridge ties that answer to evidence, authority, impact, and an auditable write path — so the Agent behaves like an operational decision layer, not a side panel.
+Generic chat assistants stop at an answer.
+BuilderBridge ties that answer to evidence, authority, impact, and an auditable write path.

 The Agent does not silently modify project data.